SamuelAlehegn/SamuelAlehegn/README.md

 In my journey as a developer, I have honed a diverse set of skills that empower me to craft extraordinary solutions.
 Here are some of the skills I possess:

-🔥 **Pythonic**: I wield the power of Python to breathe life into web application.
+🔥 **Python**: I wield the power of Python to breathe life into web application.

 ☕ **Java**: Armed with the might of Java, I forge enterprise-grade applications with Spring Boot.